Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 I chatted to one of the other riders about the condition of the road, the bikes and so on and then had a late dinner of soup and a protein bar followed by coffee.
 I was in bed quite early hoping for a good nights sleep and planned to be on the first ferry at 9:00 am in the morning.
 I assumed that the other three riders camping near me would be doing the same thing.

-I would be stopping at Eagle Plains in the morning, then ride on to camp at Tombstone.
+I planned to stop at Eagle Plains in the morning, then ride on to camp at Tombstone.

 Bike odometer 37,437 kms